Equivariant $K$-theory of cellular toric bundles and related spaces: Equivariant -theory of horospherical varieties

-Let ${G}$ be a connected reductive linear algebraic group.
-Recall that the {\it homogeneous space} ${G}/{H}$ is called {\it horospherical} if ${H}$ contains a maximal unipotent subgroup ${U}$ of ${G}$.
+A {\it homogeneous space} ${G}/{H}$ is called {\it horospherical} if ${H}$ contains a maximal unipotent subgroup ${U}$ of ${G}$.
+We shall assume that $U$ is the unipotent radical of $B$.

 An {\it embedding} of a homogeneous space $G/H$ is a pair $(X, x)$, where $X$ is a normal $G$-variety and $x$ is a point of $X$, such that the orbit of $x$ in $X$ is open and isomorphic to $G/H$.
-Two embeddings $(X, x)$ and $(X', x')$ are isomorphic if there exists a $G$-equivariant isomorphim from $X$ to $X'$ which sends $x$ to $x'$.
-A {\it horospherical variety} is a normal $G$-variety which contains an open orbit isomorphic to a horospherical homogeneous space.
+When $G/H$ is horospherical we call $X$ a horospherical variety.

 Recall that a homogeneous space $G/H$ is called {\em spherical} if it contains an open orbit under the action of a Borel subgroup $B$ of $G$.
-A spherical variety is a normal $G$-variety which contains an open orbit isomorphic to a spherical homogeneous space.
+A spherical variety is an embedding of a spherical homogeneous space $G/H$.
 By Bruhat decomposition it follows that every horospherical variety is spherical.

 For a spherical homogeneous space $G/H$ we denote by $D$ the collection of irreducible divisors of $G/H$ which are $B$-stable but not $G$-stable.
 The elements of $D$ are called {\it colors}.
 Let $X$ be an embedding of $G/H$.
 We denote by $X_1, \ldots , X_m$ the $G$-stable irreducible divisors of $X$.
 We can identify $D$ with the set of irreducible divisors of $X$ which are $B$-stable and not $G$-stable.
 Thus $D ~\cup ~\{X_1, \ldots , X_m\}$ is the set of irreducible $B$-stable divisors of $X$.